Azure/kubeflow-aks/Deploy-with-tls.md

 Use the [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli) and [Bicep](https://docs.microsoft.com/azure/azure-resource-manager/bicep/overview) templates to deploy the infrastructure for your application.
 We will be using the [AKS construction](https://github.com/Azure/AKS-Construction) project to rapidly deploy the required Azure resources.
 The project allows users the flexibility to tweak their AKS environment however they want.
 Please check out the [AKS construction helper](https://azure.github.io/AKS-Construction/) for more details about AKS construction.

-You can also try out the automated option using [Mage](https://magefile.org/) build tool at the [Azure open source labs](https://github.com/Azure-Samples/azure-opensource-labs/tree/main/cloud-native/aks-kubeflow#kubeflow-on-azure-kubernetes-service-aks).
+You can also try out the automated option using [Mage](https://magefile.org/) build tool at the [Azure Open Source Labs](https://github.com/Azure-Samples/azure-opensource-labs/tree/main/cloud-native/aks-kubeflow#kubeflow-on-azure-kubernetes-service-aks).

 Login to the Azure CLI.